Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-users.md

 ## To Notify an Individual Email Address
-Use the `./alerts quota_add` command and specify the quota path, the email address to notify, the email address to notify, and your Qumulo cluster hostname.
+Use the `./alerts quota_add` command and specify the quota path, the email address to notify, the email address to notify, and the fully qualified domain name (FQDN) of your Qumulo cluster.
 For example:

 ```bash
 ./alerts quota_add \